nbetts/react-circuit-trainer/README.md

 # react-circuit-trainer

-### A simple circuit trainer for workouts: https://circuit-training.app/
+### A simple circuit training web app for workouts.
+Built using React, Redux and Firebase. https://circuit-training.app/

-Built using React, Redux and Firebase.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ---